danielwoodie/fireplace/content/blog/post-1.md

 ### So what?

+You might actually prefer the simpler method of using a flat 8% return and that's totally fine.
+In fact, if you run these bootstrap simulations enough time they should average out to that.
+In these scenarios, you hit your FI number only 50% of the time.
 As you might imagine, using a single value to model market returns can provide a less than precise idea about the range of possibilities when investing.
-To get an understanding of the distribution, you can instead run a bootstrap simulation.
-A bootstrap simulation takes actual returns (minus CPI for the corresponding year) and randomly samples them over say a 30 year period.
-This process gets repeated say 1,000 times and you begin to get an idea about the range of possible outcomes.
+Instead, you may want to up your odds and adjust your investing strategy so you're hitting your target closer to 90% of the time -- a bootstrap can help you adjust your strategy.

   </section>
 </main>